 5. Gray Squirrels

-While squirrels steer clear of humans, they can get quite daring and often sneak up to a bird feeder.
+While squirrels steer clear of humans, they can get quite daring and often sneak up on a bird feeder or damage the shingles on your roof.
 They can be quite a nuisance and often find themselves trapped where they don’t want to be, like inside your home.
 Just be sure to check your home for possible squirrel shelter spots and keep them from nesting where they shouldn’t.

 6. Voles

 Voles, or field mice, often get mistaken for their mole cousins.
 However, voles are much more of an issue.
-These mice are vegetarians and are active all-year-round.
+These mice are vegetarians and are active all year round.
 These little creatures burrow beneath the ground and can cause a lot of damage to your flower beds and trees.
-At just 7.6mm – 22.9 cm, these critters can be hard to spot.
+At just 5 to 8 inches long, these critters can be hard to spot.

-However, they have some big litters, 5-10 per year of about 3-6 young, so they can quickly overrun your yard fast.
-Voles tend to like dense areas of vegetation and weeds.
-They also love to sneak up to birdfeeders.
+Unfortunately, voles have large litters—5-10 per year—of about 3-6 young, so they can quickly overrun your yard.
+Voles tend to like dense areas of vegetation and weeds, and they love to sneak up on birdfeeders.

 7. Groundhog